ruoyuxie/adversarial_mwps_generation/README.md

 # Adversarial Math Word Problem Generation
-This is the official repository for [LLM-Resistant Math Word Problem Generation via Adversarial Attacks](https://arxiv.org/abs/2402.17916).
+This is the official repository for [Adversarial Math Word Problem Generation ](https://arxiv.org/abs/2402.17916).
 This repository contains the code for generating adversarial math problems, attacking the models, and analyzing the generated adversarial examples.

 ## Installation
 Install all required packages using `pip install -r requirements.txt`.